wordswords/dotfiles/README.md

 that interact with each other and you want to quickly see which repos branches you have checked out.
 8. Use `lockup` to encypt the secure directory.
 Remember to lock up after yourself!
+9. Use `vi` instead of `vim` to load a seperate minimal vim config, useful if there are problems with the vim config.

 # VIM Key bindings